publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schIII/m__us_usc_t15_s2665.md

         (2) No amount appropriated under this subsection may be used by the Environmental Protection Agency to administer the grant program under [section 2666 of this title][/us/usc/t15/s2666].

-        (3) No amount appropriated under this subsection may be used to cover the costs of the proficiency rating program under subsection (a)(2) of this section.
+        (3) No amount appropriated under this subsection may be used to cover the costs of the proficiency rating program under subsection (a)(2).

 ([Pub.
 L. 94–469, title III, § 305][/us/pl/94/469/s305], as added [Pub.
 L. 100–551, § 1(a)][/us/pl/100/551/s1/a], Oct.
 28, 1988, [102 Stat.
 2756][/us/stat/102/2756]; amended [Pub.
 L. 101–508, title X, § 10202][/us/pl/101/508/s10202], Nov.
 5, 1990, [104 Stat.
 1388–393][/us/stat/104/1388-393]; [Pub.
 L. 104–66, title II, § 2021][/us/pl/104/66/s2021](l), Dec.
 21, 1995, [109 Stat.
 728][/us/stat/109/728].)